docker-mailserver/docker-mailserver/docs/content/config/advanced/auth-ldap.md

 ### `SASLAUTHD_LDAP_FILTER`

 This filter is used for `saslauthd`, which is called by postfix when someone is authenticating through SMTP (assuming that `SASLAUTHD_MECHANISMS=ldap` is being used).
-Note that you'll need to set up the LDAP server for saslauthd seperately from postfix.
+Note that you'll need to set up the LDAP server for saslauthd separately from postfix.

 The filter variables are explained in detail [in the `LDAP_SASLAUTHD` file](https://github.com/winlibs/cyrus-sasl/blob/master/saslauthd/LDAP_SASLAUTHD#L121), but unfortunately, this method doesn't really support domains right now - that means that `%U` is the only token that makes sense in this variable.